hazraimran/CyberneticSabotage2026/backend/README.md

 # Backend - Cybernetic Sabotage

-The backend server for Cybernetic Sabotage, providing API endpoints and database functionality.
+The backend server for Cybernetic Sabotage, an interactive SQL learning game that simulates investigating and fixing malfunctioning robots.

 ## Description

 This is the backend portion of Cybernetic Sabotage, featuring:

-- RESTful API endpoints for game functionality
+- RESTful API endpoints for game mechanics and user progress
-- MongoDB database integration for user data storage
+- MongoDB database integration for persistent user data storage
-- User authentication and session management
+- Real-time query validation and execution
-- Progress tracking and scoring system
+- Progress tracking with scoring system
-- Query validation and response handling
+- User response and feedback collection

 ## Getting Started

 ### Prerequisites

-- Node.js
+- Node.js (v14 or higher)
-- MongoDB
+- MongoDB Atlas account
 - npm (Node Package Manager)

 ### Installation